Alejo Igoa

 Alejo Igoa (born 23 August 1996) is an Argentine YouTuber.
-He has twice won the Best YouTuber of the Year award at the Martín Fierro Awards in 2019 and 2023.
-As of September 2025, he is the most-subscribed-to Spanish-speaking YouTuber and has the 19th-biggest YouTube channel in the world with over 90 million subscribers.
-(Note: Automatically generated channels that lack their own videos, such as YouTube Movies, Music and Gaming are excluded.)
+He is the most-subscribed Spanish-language creator on YouTube, with more than 121 million subscribers.

+In March 2026, Igoa was recognized by Guinness World Records with two records: most subscribers for a Spanish-language channel on YouTube and most subscribers for a Spanish-language entertainment channel on YouTube.

+That same year, he performed El Show de Alejo Igoa at the Movistar Arena in Buenos Aires, drawing more than 70,000 attendees across seven sold-out shows.

+He has the 11th-most-subscribed YouTube channel worldwide.

 Early life and education

 Igoa was born on 23 August 1996 in Posadas, Misiones.
-His father Sergio was a rector of an agricultural school and his mother Gabriela was a biology teacher.
-He grew up in a middle-class household in Concepción de la Sierra with his older brother Joaquín and younger sisters Paloma and Malena.
+He grew up in a middle-class household in Concepción de la Sierra.
 At school, he was introverted and bullied.
 Igoa stated that spending his time frequently alone helped him to learn how to edit videos, design and use programs.

 He studied architecture at the National University of Rosario for a year before dropping out.
-According to Igoa, when he told his parents he wanted to drop out after having achieved good grades, "they almost died".
 He sought employment to cover his living expenses but did not receive any job offers.

-Career
+Career and Personal Life

 Igoa moved to Buenos Aires, using his savings to pay for two months' rent in a studio apartment.
 He created his YouTube channel in 2014, uploading his first video Solo Se Vos Mismo after having received a camera as a birthday present from his parents.
 He was inspired by YouTubers from other countries, especially from the United States.